Fashion Merchandising and Apparel Design

-Experience a broad liberal education with specialized training in:
+Our degree program provides a broad range of specialized training in:

 At Georgia Southern, our students explore the process of taking raw materials to finished products in the Fashion Merchandising and Apparel Design degree program.
 You will learn how to produce apparel, with a focus on understanding market trends and consumers’ needs.
 All of these skills are developed through coursework that focuses on research and development, styling and design, production and marketing.